habbis/operation_manual/NFS.md

 Add this

-its best not use no_root_squash use instead all_squash
+its best not use root_squash use instead no_root_squash or all_squash

 ```
 /yourshare          192.168.1.101(rw,sync,no_root_squash,no_subtree_check)